kakaoenterprise/Learning-Debiased-Disentangled/README.md

 </p>

 Download the datasets with the following [url](https://drive.google.com/drive/folders/1JEOqxrhU_IhkdcRohdbuEtFETUxfNmNT?usp=sharing).
-Note that BFFHQ is the dataset used in "BiaSwap: Removing Dataset Bias with Bias-Tailored Swapping Augmentation" (Kim and Lee et al., ICCV 2021).
+Note that BFFHQ is the dataset used in "BiaSwap: Removing Dataset Bias with Bias-Tailored Swapping Augmentation" (Kim et al., ICCV 2021).
 Unzip the files and the directory structures will be as following:
 ```
 cmnist